Skip to main content

 codemod workflow run --allow-fs --allow-fetch --allow-child-process -w path/to/workflow.yaml --target path/to/repo

 CLI flags take precedence over codemod.yaml.
-This is useful for testing or one-off runs where you trust the codemod source.
+This is useful for testing or one-off runs where you trust the codemod source. --allow-fs swaps the sandboxed fs for the unrestricted variant — if your codemod only needs files inside the target directory, you don’t need to pass it.

 Best practices